James Kitson, 1st Baron Airedale: Life

 In 1885 Kitson purchased Gledhow Hall in Gledhow, Leeds.
 He redecorated the hall and entertained lavishly including playing host to Prime Minister William Gladstone and his son, Herbert, who was a witness at Kitson's second marriage to Mary Laura Smith in 1881.
-He commissioned Burmantofts Pottery to create an elaborate bathroom with faiance in honour of a visit from the Prince of Wales circa 1885.
+He commissioned Burmantofts Pottery to create an elaborate bathroom with faience for a visit from the Prince of Wales c.
+1885.

 Career

 In 1854, when Kitson was aged nineteen, his father bought the ironworks at Monk Bridge and put him and his elder brother, Frederick, in charge.
 Monkbridge was amalgamated with their father's Airedale Foundry in 1858.
 In 1886 the business was a limited liability company under family control with £250,000 in capital.
 Frederick Kitson withdrew from the business because of ill health several years before his death in 1877.
 Their father retired in 1876 but James Kitson in reality ran the firm from 1862.
 The Airedale Foundry built nearly 6,000 locomotives for use in Britain and abroad from when it was founded until the end of the 19th century.
 The company diversified into manufacturing stationary engines for agricultural use and steam engines for tramways.
 From the 1880s, the Monkbridge works made steel using the Siemens–Martin open-hearth process.
 The Airedale Foundry and Monkbridge Works both employed about 2000 workers in 1911.

 In connection with his business interests Kitson was a member of the Institution of Mechanical Engineers from 1859 and was president of the Iron Trade Association.
 He was president of the Iron and Steel Institute in 1889 and was awarded the institute's Bessemer gold medal in 1903.
 Between 1899 and 1901, he was a member of the council of the Institution of Civil Engineers.

 Kitson's other interests included the London and Northern Steamship Company and the Yorkshire Banking Company.
 He was a director of the London City and Midland Bank and president of the Baku Russian Petroleum Company.
 He was also a director of the North Eastern Railway Company and president of the Leeds Chamber of Commerce from 1880 to 1881.